kkorouei/ARPaint/README.md

 sceneView.session.run(configuration, options: [.resetTracking, .removeExistingAnchors])
 ```

-The snapShot of the where the map was localized is shown in the top left corner of the screen so the user knows where to point their device towards.
-If the map is relocalized successfully, the tracking state changes to ARCamera.TrackingState.normal and all the ARAnchors that were saved inside our worldMap are added to the scene.
+The snapshot of where the map was saved is shown in the top left corner of the screen so the user knows where to point their device towards.
+If the map is relocalized successfully, the tracking state changes to ARCamera.TrackingState.normal and all the ARAnchors that were saved inside the worldMap are added to the scene.

 ![alt-text](https://github.com/kkorouei/ARPaint/blob/22d88d063bcf5f494fbdffe6193edb9dda7c4b5a/load.gif)